sashafr/scalar_journal/GeneralDocumentation/covfefe.md

 Don't put html tags in the custom CSS box.
 It will cause issue for the import/export tab in the dashboard and to the PDF conversion.
 If you don't follow warnings and do it anyway, don't be surprised if things get wonky.

 For one reason or another, parts of the code enforcing the one-article-per-book policy just don't work.
 Those will hopefully be fixed by the end of June.

+For now, let's not have any of the titles have a forward slash "/."
+I need to go back in to the pdf conversion file (conversion.js) and make that more robust.
+Sorry :(

+Speaking of PDF conversion, I know that not all tags are being handled.
+Those will be handled promptly.
+If you encounter any issues with tags, contact me at piresjo@seas.upenn.edu

+I don't expect this to happen (and that's why I designed the filtering by description tags this way), but if you do write a description, don't put in "DescTags:" unless you're adding search tags

 -- If Updates to Scalar Need to be Made --